Johnnie7788/Business-Intelligence-Analytics-Scripts/README.md

 Introduction

 Welcome to the Business Intelligence Analytics Scripts repository.
-I am John Johnson Ogbidi, a data analyst and business intelligence specialist with expertise in predictive modeling, data visualization, and machine learning.
+I am John Johnson Ogbidi, a data and business intelligence analyst with expertise in predictive modeling, data visualization, and machine learning.
 This repository showcases some of my work, developed to address a variety of business challenges using advanced data analytics and machine learning techniques.

 Purpose